What is SecuryBrowse extension virus?

 - Hit the Advanced tab and click on the Reset option

 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether the SecuryBrowse virus has been completely removed
+Verify whether SecuryBrowse extension has been completely removed